agentsoz/ees/README.md

 ### Command Line

+1. Build the bdi-abm-integration layer: In the source repository `/`, do `mvn clean install -N`
-1. Build the BDI-ABM library: See `/integrations/bdi-abm/README.md` for instructions
+2. Build the BDI-ABM library: See `/integrations/bdi-abm/README.md` for instructions
+3. Build the UTIL library: See `/util/README.md` for instructions
-2. Build the ABM-JACK library: See `/integrations/abm-jack/README.md` for instructions
+4. Build the ABM-JACK library: See `/integrations/abm-jack/README.md` for instructions
+5. Build the ABM-JILL library: See `/integrations/abm-jill/README.md` for instructions
-3. Build the Bushfire application: In `/examples/bushfire`, do `mvn clean install`
+6. Build the Bushfire application: In `/examples/bushfire`, do `mvn clean install`

 ### Eclipse

 Ensure that you have the corrent version of Eclipse installed.
-See `/README.md` for details.
+See `../../README.md` for details.
 Then import and build the following Eclipse projects:

 *  `/integrations/bdi-abm`
+*  `/util`
 *  `/integrations/bdi-matsim`
 *  `/integrations/abm-jack`
+*  `/integrations/abm-jill`
 *  `/examples/bushfire`